Example case study: Partial Retirement using a SIPP and Flexi-Access Drawdown

 Please note this case study is not based on real life events and is intended to demonstrate how a SIPP can be used in a specific scenario.

-Before such a transaction is entered into we would recommend that advice is taken from a suitably qualified Independent Financial Adviser.
+Before such a transaction is entered into we would recommend that advice is taken from a suitably qualified Financial Planner.

 Tom Hardy is 60, divorced, and taking semi retirement.
 He will continue to work for two days a week on a consultancy basis but wants to take some pension benefits to top up his regular income.
 He also wants to clear the remainder of his mortgage and purchase a new car as he will be returning his company car when he leaves employment; he needs £50,000 to cover both of these payments.

 Tom is a keen investor, having traded both shares and investment funds successfully for many years.
-He likes to make his own investment decisions although he works closely with his Independent Financial Adviser on certain aspects of his financial planning.
+He likes to make his own investment decisions although he works closely with his Financial Planner on certain aspects of his financial planning.

 Tom has a Self Invested Personal Pension (SIPP) currently valued at £500,000 invested in a range of funds, shares and some deposit accounts opened over the past couple of years in anticipation of partial retirement.